 - 33 non-teaching administrators

-We also reviewed existing research and articles in the press and conducted in-depth interviews with administrators of various school types.
+We also reviewed existing research and conducted in-depth interviews with administrators of various school types.
 The top-line findings are eye-opening.

-Currently, there are two camps of higher education professionals—those who report more positive emotions about ChatGPT, and those who report more negative emotions.
+Currently, there are two camps of higher education professionals—those who report more positive emotions about AI chatbots, and those who report more negative emotions.
 The camps are evenly split: 54% in the positive group; 46% in the negative.

-Most instructors (83%) don’t yet have a policy on ChatGPT.
+Most instructors (83%) don’t yet have a policy on AI chatbots.
 Of the 17% who do, 11% ban its use and 6% allow it.
-Similarly, most universities are still determining the best approach to prevent cheating (64%) and leverage ChatGPT as a learning tool (66%).
-32% of administrators also report allowing instructors to determine the best way to leverage ChatGPT in their courses.
+Similarly, most universities are still determining the best approach to prevent cheating (64%) and leverage AI chatbots as a learning tool (66%).
+32% of administrators also report allowing instructors to determine the best way to leverage AI chatbots in their courses.

 What’s next for institutions?

-Nearly 80% of instructors are either acting or planning to take action to prevent student cheating because of ChatGPT.
+Nearly 80% of instructors are either acting or planning to take action to prevent student cheating because of AI chatbots.
 Actions include: